-Many people out there are asking us why we are doing this.
-Why would we spend all this time exploring the free life and how is it possible?
-It might be hard to understand for some of you out there that we actually just want to be free.
-Free to do exactly what we want – In reality follow our dreams of traveling the world, to meet new people, culture and explore new places.
+Many people would asking why we are doing this… Why would we spend all this time exploring the free life and how can this be possible?
+It might be hard to understand for some of you that we actually just want to be free.
+Free to do exactly what we want – In reality follow our dreams of traveling the world.
+To meet new people, culture and explore new places.
 We don’t want to feel trapped in places, societies or any institutions – but rather learn from experience and enjoy every single minute of life on this planet and beyond.

 At the moment, none of us are aspiring to become anything but in touch with our true self and to merge this exploration with the world we live in.
-Since we were kids we wanted to see the world, and have also been doing this for years as backpackers.
-But our travels have tought us that there has been one important part of us missing in order to feel completely comfortable about this way of life.
-The safety of having your own bed available, to be able to close a door behind you, and to feel that you are staying in the safe comfort of your own home.
+Since we were we both wanted to travel – and have been doing so for years as backpackers.
+But our travels have taught us that there has been one important part of us missing in order to feel completely comfortable about this way of life.
+The safety of having your own bed, to be able to close a door behind us.
 To have a space to call your own.
-We would’ve easily bought a house (or rented one) but that would take away the traveling and explorer-part of our personalities, which isn’t who we are.

-The answer for us was to turn towards the sea.
+The answer for us was to turn toward the sea.
 To explore if this could be the solution to our quest of making life as comfortable as it can possibly get.
-This blog tells this story.
+This blog tells that story.
 It is an experiment in life, learning and about the possibilities of living as free beings for as long as humanly possible.

 It would be an honor for us if you would follow our journey.
 Also if you think it is worth it – share it with others.
-Check in regulary for updates on our whereabouts.
-If we are ever close to where you live, let us know so we can meet up with you and share experiences in real life!
+Check in regularly for updates on our whereabouts.
+If we are ever close to where you live, let us know so we can meet up with you and share experiences!

 This is the fleet

-Sadly we didn’t make it in time to move south befor the winter came around.
-And when we got trouble with the transmission we had to give up on outr hope of getting the ship down south.
-It was an amazing time onboard but we had to leave her for sale on Gryts Varv in eastern Sweden.
+Sadly we didn’t make it in time to move south before the winter came around.
+And when we got trouble with the transmission we had to give up on outer hope of getting the ship down south.
+It was an amazing time onboard but we had to leave her for sale at Gryts Varv in eastern Sweden.

 It was built on Onsøy in Fredrikstad, Norway in 1981 and the engine was even older, made in 1976 in Bergen, also Norway.
-FF Harry has taken us first to Halden, where we did a land-transport through the forrest into Sweden.
-We spent the summer in the waters of Stora Le on the Swedish inland where we ran a pirate supermarked targeting mainly German canoists.
+FF Harry has taken us first to Halden, where we did a land-transport through the forest into Sweden.
+We spent the summer in the waters of Stora Le on the Swedish inland where we ran a pirate supermarket targeting mainly German canoeists.
 It then took us all the way through Dalslands canal before crossing Väneren and forward through Göta Canal and then to Stockholm where we rested for a few days.
-We then took the journey up to Spillersboda wich was the end of our adventure with FF Harry.
+We then took the journey up to Spillersboda which was the end of our adventure with FF Harry.
 Winter was coming, and we had realized we needed a bit more space.